HoGentTIN/linux-labos/dockerlab/assignment-containers.md

 The application is built so it can run without a database backend.
 Check the container's log to see how it saves data!
 However, when you point it to a MySQL database server, it will use that.
 Our goal is to set up an application stack with two containers, one for the app and the other for the database.
 The data stored in the database should of course be persistent.

-Open the `docker-compose.yml` file in the directory `labs/todo-app` and carefully examine the contents and comments.
-This file defines two containers, `app` and `mysql`.
+Create a `docker-compose.yml` file in the directory `labs/getting-started-app` and add code as specified in the [Use Docker Compose tutorial](https://docs.docker.com/get-started/workshop/08_using_compose/).
+When finished, this file will define two containers, `app` and `mysql`.
 It also contains the instructions to build the image, that you can also find in the `Dockerfile`.
 Finally, a volume is defined that will be used to make the database contents persistent.

 Stop the currently running instance of the application container and then run the command: